WTS-I/ADSI/README.md

 #### Container Deployment

 ADSI's deployment strategy included the definition/publication of two Docker images (UI and API).
-These images are the inputs for containers that can be scaled and managed independently.
+These images are inputs for containers that are scaled and managed independently.

 The ADSI Dockerfiles can be found [Here] (/docker/) and the published images in [DockerHub] (https://registry.hub.docker.com/repos/wtsintegration/)

 #### Iterative Approach

 WTS applied an iterative approach to ADSI development.
 Three functional iterations (sprints) were preceded by an inception phase.

 Inception: The team undertook preliminary design activities.
-Employing WTS space as a war room, the team held a Protosketching session to postulate initial work patterns and personas.
+Employing WTS space as a war-room, the team held a Protosketching session to postulate initial work patterns and personas.
 A preliminary user interface and product backlog were established.
 The Sprint 1 backlog defined a minimum viable product (MVP).
 The team also bootstrapped JIRA and Jenkins environments for MVP production.

 Execution: A Sprint Planning ceremony yielded inception artifacts used for creation, estimation and self-assignment of stories.
 Team members developed code and unit tests.
 They maintained CM artifacts and contributed to evolving CI scripts to facilitate automated testing and deployment.